LeoPlatform/bus/README.md

 # bus

 ## Better Data Flow
-LEO EventBus is an open source, serverless data lake based on event sourcing.
-LEO EventBus utilizes AWS services such as Kinesis, DynamoDB, S3, and Lambda and is deployed in your own Amazon cloud.
-It is the fastest way to create an AWS based data lake, so you can capture all of your data and process it as needed for all of your data projects.
+LEO EventBus is an open source project connecting several AWS services (Kinesis, DynamoDB, S3 and Lambda) together to provide a more robust Data Pipeline.
+LEO is deployed in your own Amazon cloud.
+Essentially, we created Apache Kafka in our own serverless AWS cloud.

 Benefits
 - Multiple stream events (or Topics) on one Kinesis Stream